 The interchange with Interstate 55 followed into 1990, which included work to reconfigure the pre-existing full-cloverleaf interchange with U.S. 51 into a folded-diamond.3

-The final 33-mile portion between Interstates 55 and 80 cost $165-million3, with a $12.1-million, 4.4-mile section from Hudson (Exit 5) to Kappa started on July 17, 1990 and completed on May 29, 1992.
+The final 33 mile portion between I-55 and I-80 cost $165 million3, with a $12.1 million, 4.4 mile section from Hudson (Exit 5) to Kappa started on July 17, 1990 and completed on May 29, 1992.
 Traffic shifted to the future southbound lanes of I-39 for two-way traffic of U.S. 51 on this segment in August 1991 so crews could remove the old travel lanes of U.S. 51 to make way for northbound I-39.
-Additional work replicated the process between Illinois 116 and 18 with traffic using the southbound lanes of the new freeway roadway in a temporary configuration for U.S. 514 Completion between IL 116 (Exit 22) and IL 17 (Exit 35) took place on September 2, 1992.5
+Additional work replicated the process between IL 116 and IL 18 with traffic using the southbound lanes of the new freeway roadway in a temporary configuration for U.S. 514 Completion between IL 116 (Exit 22) and IL 17 (Exit 35) took place on September 2, 1992.5